Adlerhorst: Present

-Most of the castle lay in ruins after the war, but in 1956 the Organisation Gehlen, the U.S.-German intelligence unit that later became the nucleus of the Bundesnachrichtendienst, moved in.
+Most of the castle lay in ruins after the war, but in 1956 the Gehlen Organization, the U.S.-German intelligence unit that later became the nucleus of the Bundesnachrichtendienst, moved in.
 It was later followed by V Corps (United States) which operated a NCO academy, and by U.S. intelligence units which directed large parts of its espionage network in communist East Germany from the castle.
 After a failed restoration attempt in the 1960s, in 1987 with US Army assistance the castle structure was rebuilt, with the stone walls clad in stucco.
 Returned to the reunified German government in 1990, it was subsequently sold to members of the family of the pre-war owner, and converted into luxury apartments from 1991.

 The Wachhaus and the Pressehaus are both preserved, with the Pressehaus an almost exact replica of the Führerhaus.

 The Kraftfahrzeughalle motor pool building was not demolished.
 It was occupied for two years post war by a battalion of U.S. Army Combat Engineers.
 Converted into a US military hospital in 1977, it was returned to the West German Government in the same year.
 The half-timbered main hall still stands, and is presently occupied by offices and small businesses.

 The foundations of several houses in the compound have been recycled for modern home and business construction.